+'''

 racadm testtrap -i 2

+'''

 Before you test the RAC SNMP trap alerting feature, ensure that the SNMP and trap settings are configured correctly.
-See the testtrap and testemail subcommand descriptions to configure these settings.
+See "testtrap" on page 285 and "testemail" on page 284 subcommand descriptions to configure these settings.

 Enabling a DRAC 5 User With Permissions